What Is the Difference Between Mental Health and Emotional Health

 Signs of Good Mental Health

-• You maintain a realistic perspective on life.
+• You have a realistic view of life.

 Mental Health Is Not Just the Absence of Illness

-It’s important to note that mental health isn’t just about not having a diagnosis.
-It’s about how well your mind is working overall, just like physical health is more than just not being sick.
+It’s important to remember that mental health isn’t just about not having a diagnosis.
+Just like physical health is more than just not being sick, mental health is about how well your mind is working overall.

 What Is Emotional Health?

-Emotional health refers to your ability to understand, manage, and express your emotions in a constructive and balanced way.
-It’s about how well you handle both the positive and negative feelings that come with everyday life.
+Emotional health is the ability to understand, control, and express your feelings in a way that is helpful and balanced.
+It’s about how well you deal with both the good and bad feelings that come with life.

 Core Elements of Emotional Health